andreacappelletti97/cloudsimplus_hw1/README.md

 Simulation3
 ```
 In order to have a complete overview of the costs for running our cloud environment
-an important metric to consider is the power consumption, expecially when we are dealing
+an important metric to consider is the power consumption, especially when we are dealing
 with IaaS (Infrastructure as a Service).

 Indeed, in a IaaS